 A favourite calming game of mine is too scatter some treats in the grass and encourage each dog to find them, the sniffing will relax them as well as tiring them out.
 Or if you don’t have a garden area a get a cardboard box for each dog fold the laps down and scatter a few treats in in each, then get each dog sniff out the treats.

 Let each dog have their own space to chill out in, your dog will have their usual bed and the guest dog should have set space that isn’t too close to your dog.
 This will allow each dog the opportunity to relax in their own space.

 Their Own Space: All the excitement of Christmas can be overwhelming even for us humans, cooped up in small spaces all day together.
 Just we feel the need to go away for a short amount of time to decompress and our dogs also feel the same.
 Make sure they always have access to their bed or a quiet room/area where they can take themselves away to sleep and enjoy some peace.

 Remember you can always go for a walk with dog you’ll get fresh air and so will your dog which helps relax you both.

-My top tip would be to give them a fun interactive food toys such as a Kong Classic, Lick Mat or Kong Treat Ball.
-These toys provide your dog something to do that is satisfying, rewarding and fun, it will make them forget all about your Christmas Lunch.
+My top tip would be to give them fun interactive food toys such as a Kong Classic, Lick Mat or Kong Treat Ball.
+These toys provide your dog something to do that is satisfying, rewarding, and fun, it will make them forget all about your Christmas Lunch.

-My toy of choice is the Kong Classic filled with lots of nice doggy treats even a bit of the christmas lunch such as the meat, gravy and veg.
-That way they are getting some of the lovely smells of our lunch but in their own safeway.
+My toy of choice is the Kong Classic filled with lots of nice doggy treats even a bit of the Christmas lunch such as the meat, gravy, and veg.
+That way they are getting some of the lovely smells of our lunch but in their own safety.